I. Protecting your privacy is important to us

 - right to withdraw their consent to data processing (Art 7 No 3 GDPR), effective in the future

-VII.
+VIII.
 Obligation to provide personal data

 The provision of personal data is required by law or based on a contractual obligation.
 As a consequence, the data subject is obliged to provide us with his or her personal data, and any refusal to do so would result in the rejection or termination of our business relationship.

-VIII.
+IX.
 Collection of personal data

 If we do not collect personal data from the data subject him- or herself, we may collect the following categories of personal data from publicly accessible sources (e.g., Land Register, Commercial Register, Edicts Database, Central Register of Residents):